rancher/docs/content/rancher/v2.x/en/faq/_index.md

 **Does Rancher v2.x support Calico, Contiv, Contrail, Flannel, Weave net, etc., for embedded and imported Kubernetes?**

-We provide the ability to use Calico, Canal, and Flannel, but always refer to the [Rancher Support Matrix](https://rancher.com/support-maintenance-terms/) on what is officially supported.
+Out-of-the-box, Rancher provides the following CNI network providers for Kubernetes clusters: Canal, Flannel, Calico and Weave (Weave is available as of v2.2.0).
+Always refer to the [Rancher Support Matrix](https://rancher.com/support-maintenance-terms/) for details about what is officially supported.

 <br>